 Since July 2013, we are on the road again.
-During this time we have crossed Asia, Africa and South America.
-At the moment we are cycling in North America.
+During this time we have crossed Asia, Africa, South and North America.
+At the moment we are cycling in the Himalaya.

 For several years, we are looking to get in contact with people who are living in political border zone areas.
 In the photo project "border land" we document these encounters.
 The stories will be the theme of our new multivision show.

 In the border area between Southern Sudan, Kenya and Uganda is the tribal area of the Karamojong.
 After bloody war years people are looking for a path into a better future, without giving up their traditions.
 They receive little support from the outside world.

 In the extreme north-west of Mongolia live Kazakhs.
 Due to the modern boundaries which isolated them from their homeland, one of their main traditions has survived: hunting with golden eagles.

 In the province of Sacha in Siberia lives the tribe of Ewens.
 After the collapse of the Soviet Union, some of them managed to return to their ancestral way of life as reindeer nomads.
 Today, they are the weakest link in the commodity poker of our times.

 Once immigrated from Russia, the reindeer nomads in China were systematically relocated.
 Many have lost their cultural identity, but some manage the balancing act between their new place of settlement and the old nomadic lifestyle.